gsion1/blockyInterface/README.md

 ```
 #edit conf file
 sudo nano /etc/mosquitto/mosquitto.conf
+# add those line to this file
+listener 1883
+allow_anonymous true

 #by default, mosquitto command does not use a conf file, so we should specify it
 sudo mosquitto -v -c /etc/mosquitto/mosquitto.conf
 ```